genesis-ai-dev/PatternModel/README.md

 2. Target sentence (French): "Le chat s'est assis sur le tapis" Relative tokenization: [1, 2, 3, 4, 5, 1, 6]

 The model would learn to map the pattern [1, 2, 3, 4, 1, 5] to [1, 2, 3, 4, 5, 1, 6], focusing on the structural relationships rather than specific word translations.
 This could potentially help the model generalize better to unseen sentences and even assist in zero-shot translation to languages not seen during training.
+Note that IRL this would need lots more context and so that the patterns would be clearer to the model...

 ## Challenges and Architectural Considerations